mxagar/design_patterns_notes/01_SOLID/README.md

-# Design Patterns: Introduction
+# Design Patterns: SOLID

-This folder contains material related to general information on design patterns.
+This folder contains material related to the SOLID Design Principles.
-For the complete guide on design patterns, look at ``../DesignPatterns_Guide.md`.
+For the complete guide on them, look at `../DesignPatterns_SOLID.md`.